Pandora (daughter of Deucalion): Mythology

-According to the Hesiodic Catalogue of Women, Pandora was the mother of Graecus by the god Zeus.
-The same parentage can be attributed to Latinus.
+According to the Hesiodic Catalogue of Women, Pandora was the mother of Graecus by the god Zeus."And in the palace Pandora the daughter of noble Deucalion was joined in love with father Zeus, leader of all the gods, and bare Graecus, staunch in battle."It has been debated whether Pandora is here Deukalion’s daughter or his wife, or neither.

 In some accounts, Pandora's children by Zeus were called Melera and Pandorus.